danielleberre/satpractitionermanisfesto/README.md

-In order to better understand the contribution to the state-of-the-art, and since competition results provide a large resource of independent experiments, is also advisable to include a comparison to top performing solvers of the last competitive event on exactly the benchmarks of this event.
+In order to better understand the contribution to the state-of-the-art, and since competition results provide a large resource of independent experiments, is also advisable to include a comparison to top performing solvers of one of the last competitive events on exactly the benchmarks of this event.

 Beside reporting on the number of solved instances or run-time (including PAR2 scores etc.) it is most instructive to also include secondary statistics.
 For instance if a new method is supposed